rsmp-nordic/rsmp_validator/guides/running.md

 ├── supervisor    # tests for supervisor systems (experimental) └── support       # helper classes and other support files
 ```

-The file `spec/spec_helper.rb` will be included automatically by RSpec, and will in turn include the required dependencies, including the rsmp gem and the TestSite helper class, so they are available in tests.

 ## Running Test
 Note: Before running tests, be sure to set up your test [configuration](configuring.md).